 Myth 99: RVs Aren’t Manufactured as Well As They Once Were

 Truth: There’s a common misconception that all RV makers are taking shortcuts in the manufacturing process these days.
-Be careful not to lump all exclusive RV brands together, as there are many manufacturers that still assemble their RVs by hand and put them through extensive quality control processes to ensure you’re getting a reliable RV for years to come.
+Be careful not to lump all exclusive RV brands together, as there are many manufacturers, such as Airstream, that still assemble their RVs by hand and put them through extensive quality control processes to ensure you’re getting a reliable RV for years to come.

 Have you heard other myths about RV construction and design?
 Please leave us a comment below!